ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 ### Introduction

-In [Part 2](https://ortelius.io/blog/2024/04/09/how-to-bake-an-ortelius-pi-part-3-the-configuration/), of this series we deployed the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs) for Kubernetes to connect to the Synology NAS for centralised storage, [MetalLB load-balancer](https://metallb.universe.tf/), [Traefik Proxy](https://traefik.io/) as the entrypoint for our Microservices and [Ortelius](https://ortelius.io/) the ultimate evidence store.
+In [Part 2](https://ortelius.io/blog/2024/04/09/how-to-bake-an-ortelius-pi-part-2-the-configuration/), of this series we deployed DHCP, DNS, NFS (Network File System) storage with a [Synology NAS](https://www.synology.com/) and installed [MicroK8s](https://microk8s.io/) HA cluster.

-We used Helm Charts to deploy this infrastructure and it gave us a good introduction to Helm Charts but it was still clunky, not very streamlined and required lots of fiddling but now we are going to take everything and bring all our infrastructure under the GitOps umbrella.
-All of this preparation is getting us to the point of deploying applications and seeing Ortelius in action on our homegrown environment.
+In part 3 we will use the [GitOps Methodology](https://gitops.weave.works/) to deploy the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs) for Kubernetes to connect to the Synology NAS for centralised dynamic volume storage, [MetalLB Load Balancer](https://metallb.universe.tf/), [Traefik Proxy](https://traefik.io/) as the entrypoint for our Microservices and [Ortelius](https://ortelius.io/) the ultimate evidence store using [Gimlet](https://gimlet.io/) as the UI to [Fluxcd](https://fluxcd.io/).

 ### Enter the GitOps, enter the Gimlet, enter the Fluxcd

-I wanted to find a process for repeatable deployments and to keep everything in sync automagically but I was finding it heavy going to use the default values from the providers Helm Chart and then trying to override those with my own values.
-I couldn't get ArgoCD to do that without some hellish complicated setup until I found Gimlet and Fluxcd which allowed for a one person to have a simple repeatable process for a single engineer.
+I wanted to find a process for repeatable deployments, and to incorporate drift detection for Kubernetes infrastructure and applications but I was finding it heavy going to use the default values from the providers Helm Chart and then trying to override those with my own values.
+I couldn't get ArgoCD to do that without some hellish complicated setup until I found Gimlet and Fluxcd which allowed for a single human to have a simple repeatable process.

 Gimlet gives us a clean UI for Fluxcd and allows us to have a neat interface into the deployments of our infrastructure and applications.
 Basically like having the [Little Green Mall Wizard](https://youtu.be/dcxZqMIW4OM) in your K8s cluster with the focus on the wizard part.

-### NFS CSI Driver
+### CSI NFS Driver

 With the [NFS CSI Driver](https://github.com/kubernetes-csi/csi-driver-nfs) we will use Kubernetes to dynamically manage the creation and mounting of persistent volumes to our pods using the Synology NAS as the central storage server.